 What we do

-IAG's businesses underwrite over $11.4 billion of premium per annum, selling insurance under many leading brands including NRMA Insurance, CGU, SGIO, SGIC, Swann Insurance and WFI (Australia); NZI, State, AMI and Lumley (New Zealand).
+IAG's businesses underwrite over $12 billion of premium per annum, selling insurance under many leading brands including NRMA Insurance, CGU Insurance, SGIO, SGIC, Swann Insurance and WFI (Australia); and NZI, State, AMI and Lumley (New Zealand).

 Business operations and brands

 IAG is the name behind some of the most trusted and respected insurance brands in the countries in which it operates.
 The Group’s businesses are aligned around customers, brands and markets.